 Who Should Consider Pay-Per-Mile

-Who Should Get Traditional Insurance
+Who Should Get a Traditional Policy

 Frequently Asked Questions

-Do car insurance companies check mileage?
+Do auto insurers check yearly mileage?

 Insurance companies ask you how many miles you drive so they can predict your risk as a driver.
 Driving more miles means you’re at a higher risk to get into accidents.
 This’ll likely cause them to raise your rates.

-How do insurance companies check your mileage?
+How do providers check your mileage?

-Car insurance providers might use several methods to confirm your annual mileage:
+Insurance providers might use several methods to confirm your annual mileage:

 - Simply asking you